Involuntary and Voluntary Pay Deductions: Tennessee

 Author: Vicki M. Lambert, The Payroll Advisor

-- An employer must begin withholding for child support with the first pay period that occurs 14 days after the employer receives an income withholding order.
-An employer must remit payments within seven business days after payday.
+- An employer must begin withholding for child support no later than 14 calendar days after the date the order was mailed to the employer.
+Amounts withheld must be remitted within seven days after payday.
 If an employee is terminated from employment, the employer must promptly notify the state of the employee's termination.
 See Child Support Withholding.

 - Tennessee limits the amount of disposable income that is subject to creditor garnishment.
 The limits are based on the federal garnishment limits, with an allowance for the employee's dependent children under the age of 16.
 Payments made to non-employees, such as independent contractors, are also subject to withholding to satisfy a garnishment order.
 See Creditor Garnishment Withholding.